-Noodles 2 Noodles 100
+Noodles to Noodles 100

 There are many organized bicycle rides that honor specific foods.
 For example, there is the Giro de Vino (wine) through the vineyards of my old cycling grounds of Lodi, California; the San Francisco Tour de Ice Cream; and the Texan Tour de Donut.
 But as far as I know, there hasn’t been a ride specifically for one of cyclists’ favorite foods: pasta.
 That is, at least until my friend Scott devised his very own Noodles 2 Noodles century last year.
-That ride went so well that he decided to do it again this year — this time in the company of friends.
+That ride went so well that he decided to do it again this year—this time in the company of friends.

 There were a total of eight of us starting at the Noodles restaurant in Fort Collins riding to the Noodles restaurant in Boulder and back.
-Despite having a view of the Front Range and the Rocky Mountains during almost every mile, this century ride was nearly as flat as a kitchen counter — a characteristic I appreciated considering the relatively few days I’ve perched on the bicycle saddle this year.
+Despite having a view of the Front Range and the Rocky Mountains during almost every mile, this century ride was nearly as flat as a kitchen counter—a characteristic I appreciated considering the relatively few days I’ve perched on the bicycle saddle this year.
 It also featured less than a couple dozen traffic lights and more country than city.

 Ride Data